-\begin{definition} Let $ H $ be an $ FU_q(\mathfrak{g}) $-bimodule with a compatible locally finite action of $ U_q(\mathfrak{g}) $.
-We say that $ H $ is a Harish-Chandra bimodule if the following conditions are satisfied. \begin{bnum} \item[a)] All isotypical components for the adjoint action of $ U_q(\mathfrak{g}) $ are finite dimensional. \item[b)] The annihilators of both the left and right actions of $ ZU_q(\mathfrak{g}) $ have finite codimension. \item[c)] $ H $ is finitely generated as a right $ FU_q(\mathfrak{g}) $-module. \end{bnum}
+for all $X\in FU_q(\lie{g})$ and $v\in V$.
+We say that $ H $ is a Harish-Chandra bimodule if the following conditions are satisfied. \begin{bnum} \item[a)] All isotypical components for the adjoint action of $ U_q(\mathfrak{g}) $ are finite dimensional and integrable. \item[b)] The annihilators of both the left and right actions of $ ZU_q(\mathfrak{g}) $ have finite codimension. \item[c)] $ H $ is finitely generated as a right $ FU_q(\mathfrak{g}) $-module. \end{bnum}